 What should I know about the Social Security Disability Ticket to Work program?

-Learn how the Social Security Disability Ticket to Work program can help you become financially independent while still keeping Medicare or Medicaid benefits.
+Learn how the Social Security Disability Ticket to Work program can help you become financially independent while still keeping Medicare benefits.

 The government created the Social Security Disability Ticket to Work, as an employment support program for people with disabilities.
-The program serves those who are receiving Social Security Disability and who are interested in starting full or part-time work or increasing the work they already do.
+The program serves those who are receiving Social Security Disability (SSDI) or Supplemental Security Income (SSI) Disability and who are interested in starting full or part-time work or increasing the work they already do.
 The goal of the Ticket to Work program is to increase opportunities for Social Security Disability beneficiaries to access vocational rehabilitation towards part- or full-time employment.
 The Ticket also assists in connecting the disabled person with other support services from public and private providers, employers, and other organizations.

-Each provider group that administers services under Social Security Disability Ticket to Work is called an Employment Network.
-Each network receives government funding, including performance-based compensation.
-That is they receive payments when you, the ticket-holder, achieve certain employment-related milestones or outcomes.
+Each provider group that administers services under Social Security Disability Ticket to Work is called an employment network.
+Each network receives government funding, including performance-based compensation; that is, they receive payments when you, the ticket-holder, achieve certain employment-related milestones or outcomes.
+These milestones are defined by the Ticket to Work plan you and the employment network agreed upon including those related to the return-to-work incentives.

 How to Use a Ticket to Work